ERRRRRRRLAN/Splitter/README.md

        NAME 2
        NAME 3
        ```
+     - **Select Gender**: Use the "Select Gender" dropdown to choose gender that will be applied to all names
+       - **Male**: All names will have Male gender
+       - **Female**: All names will have Female gender
+       - **None**: Gender will be empty (can be set manually afterwards)
-     - Click "Add All Participants" button to add all names at once
+     - Click "Add All Participants" button to add all names at once with the selected gender
-   - Select gender for each participant (Male/Female) - optional
+   - Select gender for each participant (Male/Female) - optional (if not set through bulk add)

 4. **Gender Settings (Optional)**
    - **Separate by gender**: Activate if you want Male and Female separated